RelationalAI/rai-cli/README.md

     ./make

-Installation consists of simply putting the `rai` binary on your path.
+Installation consists of simply putting the `rai` binary that was generated in the build folder in step 2 on your path.

 ### Create a configuration file